Graph Skeletons and Diminishing Minors: Preliminaries

 \begin{Definition}\textbf{(Length/Geodesic Spaces)} A metric space $X$ is said to be a length space if for any two points $x$ and $y$ in $X$, $d(x,y)$ is the infimum of the lengths of all $x,y$ paths.
 In cases where this infimum can always be achieved the space is said to be a geodesic space. \end{Definition}

-\begin{Definition}\textbf{(Graph, Path, Cycle, Graph Metric, Multi-edge, Tree} Most of this work will be focused on the study of connected metric graphs.
+\begin{Definition}\textbf{(Graph, Path, Cycle, Graph Metric, Multi-edge, Tree)} Most of this work will be focused on the study of connected metric graphs.
 A graph $G$ is defined to be two sets, the vertices $V(G)$ and the edges $E(G)$.
 These sets have an inclusion relation between them such that each edge is associated with exactly two vertices, call these its endpoints.
 A path in a graph is a sequence of edges that joins a sequence of distinct vertices.
+A set $X\subset V(G)$ is said to be connected if there is a path between any two vertices in $X$ that contains only vertices from $X$.
 For $x,y\in V(G)$ an $x,y$ path is a path where the first vertex is $x$ and the last vertex is $y$.
 For sets $X,Y\subset V(G)$ an $X,Y$ path is an $x,y$ path for some $x\in X$ and some $y\in Y$.
 Two paths are said to be edge independent if they share no edges.
 Two paths are said to be internally disjoint if they share at most the first and last vertices, said to be the endpoints of the paths.
 A cycle is a pair of internally disjoint paths that share both their endpoints.
 There is a natural metric on the vertices of a graph, where the distances between two vertices $d(x,y)$, is taken to be the fewest number of edges in an $x,y$ path.
 We allow different edges of a graph to share both endpoints, this is called a multi-edge.
 If any two vertices have exactly one path between them a graph is said to be a tree. \end{Definition}

-\begin{Definition}\textbf{(Coarse/Quasi-Isometric Embedding and Equivalences) \cite{Roe}} For metric spaces $X,X'$ function $f:X\to X'$ is said to be a coarse embedding if there exist functions $\rho^+$ and $\rho^-$ such that for all $x,y\in X$.
+\begin{Definition}\textbf{(Coarse/Quasi-Isometric Embedding and Equivalences)} For metric spaces $X,X'$ function $f:X\to X'$ is said to be a coarse embedding if there exist functions $\rho^+$ and $\rho^-$ such that for all $x,y\in X$.

-Furthermore $f$ is said to be a quasi-isometric embedding if there exist real constants $a\geq 1$ and $b\geq 0$ such that for all $x,y\in X$. \ If there is a coarse embedding of $X\to X'$ and $X'\to X$ these spaces are said to be coarsely equivalent and, if there are quasi-isometric embedding with constants $a$ and $b$, then the spaces are said to be $(a,b)$ quasi-isometric. \end{Definition} \begin{Remark} The composition of two coarse embeddings is a coarse embedding, the composition of two quasi-isometries is a quasi-isometry. \end{Remark}
+Furthermore $f$ is said to be a quasi-isometric embedding if there exist real constants $a\geq 1$ and $b\geq 0$ such that for all $x,y\in X$. \ If there is a coarse embedding of $X\to X'$ and $X'\to X$ these spaces are said to be coarsely equivalent and, if there are quasi-isometric embedding with constants $a$ and $b$, then the spaces are said to be $(a,b)$-quasi-isometric and $f$ is a quasi-isometry. \end{Definition} \begin{Remark} The composition of two coarse embeddings is a coarse embedding, the composition of two quasi-isometries is a quasi-isometry. \end{Remark}